-Travelling to faraway places and countries you’ve never set foot in is one of the most daunting and yet fulfilling experiences you’ll ever have.
-Learning about local cultures, traditions and lifestyles certainly completes your travel experience, but then there are those moments when you get asked questions you’ve never been asked before about being Muslim as you travel from place to place.
+Travelling to far away places and countries you’ve never set foot in is one of the most daunting and yet fulfilling experiences you’ll ever have.
+Learning about local cultures, traditions and lifestyles certainly complete your travel experience, but then there are those moments when you get asked questions you’ve never been asked before about being Muslim as you travel from place to place.

 Questions that make you go: